flix/flix/docs/PROJECTS.md

-# Bachelor Project Proposals
+# Project Proposals

+This is a list of projects that are currently open for exploration.

-# Package Management
+## Package Management
 Today, programs are rarely written from scratch, but rather build on a large collection of external libraries.
 Different languages have different package ecosystems: Java has Maven, JavaScript has NPM, Rust has Cargo, and so forth.
 All of these languages offer some form of package manager that is used to download, install, upgrade, and keep track